smartdatalake/datasets/corpwatch/README.md

 ## Overview

-This page provides instructions and source code for producing a graph of companies and associated information from data obtained from [CorpWatch](https://corpwatch.org/).
+This page provides instructions and source code for producing a Heterogeneous Information Network of companies and associated information from data obtained from [CorpWatch](https://corpwatch.org/).

 ## Instructions